JayyCub/OIT_PokeAPI_Challenge/README.txt

 Created by Jacob Thomsen, 2 March 2022.
 This project was created as a part of an application for the BYU OIT Student Developer job position.

+The Python script I have written for this challenge is 'main.py' and it can be found in the 'venv' folder

 ##################################################
 Requirements / Program Functions